 - Museum Store

-Plus, we are excited to introduce a variety of traditional skills demonstrations outdoors in the shipyard, including blacksmithing, wood carving, building a wooden boat, milling lumber, making treenails, steam bending, and more!
+Plus, during the summer months guests can enjoy a variety of traditional skills demonstrations outdoors in the shipyard, including blacksmithing, wood carving, building a wooden boat, milling lumber, making treenails, steam bending, and more!

 We are pleased to offer a new audio tour to guide your exploration of the Percy & Small Shipyard – simply scan the QR code at the museum to enjoy the tour on your phone!
+Guided shipyard tours will resume in mid-May.
 Details available at the Admissions Desk.

 Our on-site cafe is currently closed.
 Guests are welcome to bring food and nonalcoholic drinks to enjoy in the shipyard or south campus.
 Picnic tables and trash cans/recycling are available.
 You are also welcome to return to the campus with your admission sticker if you’d like to visit one of our local dining options.
 Find a list of our currently open Business Partners here.
 (Food and drink are not permitted inside the galleries or historic buildings.)

-We’re all in the same boat, so please join the museum crew in observing the following recommendations:
+We’re all in the same boat, so please join the museum crew in observing the following:

 - Maintain 1 fathom (6 feet) of physical distance from others